Erandwane

-Erandwane is a locality in Pune city.
-It is known for being the location of Film and Television Institute of India.
-It is the location for some of the most famous schools, colleges, shopping malls, restaurants, cinema halls, and hospitals in the south of Pune.
+Erandwane is a premium locality in Pune city, and the costliest locality in Pune according to the revised ready reckoner (RR) rates of 2025.
+This micro-market includes the famous Law College Road, Prabhat Road etc. It is known for being the location of ILS Law College, Film and Television Institute of India etc. It is the location for some of the most famous schools, colleges, shopping malls, restaurants, cinema halls, and hospitals in the south of Pune.
 Located next to Kothrud, which is home to numerous information technology companies such as Persistent Systems, Harbinger Systems, Tech Mahindra. there are numerous hostel and PG accommodations for men and women in Erandwane.
 Karve Road is the main road that links Erandwane with Kothrud.
 Marathi and English are the most commonly spoken language in the area.